 Brand & Identity system

 SUBLIMINAL encourages viewers to ask questions about all forms of information that filter through the lens of the media in order to recognize multiple perspectives and form their own personal opinion.
 This exhibit reveals messages that lie beneath the surface with black light and invisible ink.
 Our goal is to give visitors the lasting desire to search for the truth instead of blindly accepting what others want them to believe.
 We all felt that there has been a sharp rise in certain social justice issues since the terrorist attacks on 9/11/2001, which led to our decision of displaying content regarding to that.

-This is a group exhibition project that included 10 members of the BFA Graphic Design program at San José State University.
+This group exhibition was completed with 10 members from the class of 2018’s BFA Graphic Design program at San José State University.
 It was temporarily held at room ART 214 at San José State from November 6–9th, 2017.

 As branding lead, my role was to oversee the overall visual treatment of the exhibition.
 My team consist of six members in charge of logotype, poster, brochure, flyer, wayfinding, and promotion.
 Within these areas, I focused on the logotype, render sketches and how our exhibition would function as a system.
 In addition, we experimented on the brochure, from properly displaying the content of each piece to variation of brochure folds.
 My team helped collaborate on how the concept of hidden messages is portrayed through shapes, visual styles, and overall staying cohesive.

 I wanted to create a logo that reflected perspectives of opinions and experimented with angles and shapes, and blurs.
 We felt the strongest was the minimal iteration that had missing pieces of the mark representing the hidden messages in media.